Kaharingan: Overview

 Kaharingan comes from the Old Dayak word haring meaning "life" or "alive".
 This concept is expressed in the symbol of the faith depicting a kind of Tree of Life called Batang Garing.
 This Tree of Life somewhat resembles a spear that has three branches on either side, some facing up and some down.
 At the bottom of the symbol are two receptacles, while at the very top are a hornbill and the sun.

 The spear and its branches denote the upper world and the afterlife (spirit world), while the lower receptacles convey the idea of man's earthly life.
 Although both the spiritual world and the earthly world are different, but they are closely connected to one another and are inseparable since they are both interdependent.
 The branches, where some face up while others face down, mean that there is an eternal balance between the earthly and the afterlife.
 That life on earth is temporary, and that human life is designed for the hereafter.

 Altogether the Tree of Life expresses the core of the Kaharingan faith, which is that human life must be balanced and kept in harmony between man and spirits and between man and his natural environment.
 This is also the basic concept of Balinese Hinduism, which in Bali is known as the Tri Hita Karana.

 In practice the Ngaju Dayaks focus on the supernatural world of spirits, including ancestral spirit.
 For them, the secondary funeral is most important, usually held after several months or even years after burial.
 During the second funeral rites (known as tiwah) the bones are exhumed and cleansed then placed in a special mausoleum, called sandung.
 The spirit of the deceased is then believed to watch over the village.
 The mausoleums are often beautifully decorated, showing scenes of the upper world.
 An ornate ship of the dead made of rubber is usually placed next to the remains depicting his entourage that accompany the soul to paradise.

-One of the most outstanding features of the Dayak faith is their local wisdom and innate concern to preserve the forest and the natural environment.
-There are strict rules and directives on how to treat the rain forests, what may be done or taken from the forests and what are taboo.
+There are also rules and directives on how to treat the rain forests, what may be done or taken from the forests and what are taboo.
 The Dayaks’ local wisdom directs that trespassing these rules will destroy the balance of the forest and animals living in the forest, and so directly or indirectly will adversely damage communities living from the forest bounty.